RyanParsley/skillful-notes/slides.md

 class: middle, center, title

-# What does "future proof" mean!?
+# What does "future&nbsp;proof" mean!?

 ???